socialtables/code-of-conduct/README.md

 The Engineering team is committed to providing a welcoming and safe environment for all people -- people of all races, gender identities, gender expressions, sexual orientations, physical abilities, physical appearances, socioeconomic backgrounds, nationalities, ages, religions, and beliefs.

+We have two-way, transparent, and ethical conversations.
+[Always honest](https://).
 Any behavior or language that is unwelcoming is strongly discouraged.
 Such exclusionary behavior can take many forms, including [microaggressions](http://www.vox.com/2015/2/16/8031073/what-are-microaggressions)—subtle put-downs, whether deliberate or unconscious.
 Regardless of intent, microaggressions can have a significant negative impact on victims and have no place on our team.

 There are a host of behaviors and language common on tech teams which are worth noting as specifically unwelcome:

 - avoid “_well, actuallys_”—pedantic corrections that are often insulting and unproductive;
 - make an effort not to interrupt your colleagues while they are speaking;
 - never respond with surprise when someone asks for help;
-- and take care neither to patronize your colleagues nor assume complete knowledge of a topic;
+- take care neither to patronize your colleagues nor assume complete knowledge of a topic;
 - don't presume to explain a topic without knowing whether someone wants or needs an explanation;
 - strive to be inclusive in learning opportunities and technical conversations;
 - listen more than you speak.